volodymyr-masalitin/netcomm-master_time-comparison/README.md

  4. visualisation_script.py containing a template of plotting procedures
  5. compare_time.py containing the setup for comparing time of execution of the original and the edited versions of experiment scripts.
 It can be used to edit the number of iterations (sessions).

-<u>How to use/mark:</u> to observe the efficiency of running in parallel please run the <b>compare_time.py</b> file.
+<b>How to use/mark:</b> to observe the efficiency of running in parallel please run the <b>compare_time.py</b> file.
 In order to compare time for another initial preferences please adjust the <b>10-th</b> line of this file: niter = 50